Nebo15/react-boilerplate/README.md

 # React Boilerplate

-Boilerplate for React Univeral application, that is using Redux, React-router and Express
+Boilerplate for React Univeral application, that is using Redux, React Router, Immutable JS and Express

 Project Structure: